vtrifonov-esfiddle/Meditate/README.md

     - tracks the overall min, avg and max HR
     - Stress
     - HRV
-- [HRV](https://en.wikipedia.org/wiki/Heart_rate_variability) (Heart Rate Variability) - optional
-    - this approximates current HR to beat-to-beat intervals to calculate [Standard Deviation](https://en.wikipedia.org/wiki/Standard_deviation) of the first and last 5 min of the session
-    - the Vivoactive 3 HR sensor is too unreliable to produce usable intervals data for algorithms that analyse successive beat-to-beat intervals like RMSSD (it flattens the readings)

 ![Session picker yoga explained](userGuideScreenshots/sessionPicker.png)
 ![Session in-progress explained](userGuideScreenshots/sessionInProgressExplained.png)